 The course of study includes a variety of literature similar to that of English 9.
-A study of the history of the background of the author a nd period is included to provide insight into the piece of literature.
+A study of the history of the background of the author and period is included to provide insight into the piece of literature.
 Grammar is taught in correlation with writing and vocabulary.
 Sentence structure and more advanced grammar concepts are fine-tuned from basic knowledge.
 Particular writing methods are taught, including formal research, expository, comparison and contrast, and persuasive.
 Developmental vocabulary is continued through vocabulary texts, context of literature, and word lists that accompany pieces of literature.
 Independent reading and IXL are used to enhance standardized test scores.
 This course will prepare students to take the Keystone Literature Exam in May of the freshman year.
-This course requires summer reading and assignments.